-While his counterpart, Chernobog - "The Black God", is the god of night and hell, chaos and diabolical realm of darkness.
-Chernobog brings evil luck and stands for principles of dark, evil and chaos.
+While his counterpart, Chernobog - "The Black God", is the god of night and hell, chaos and the diabolical realm of darkness.
+Chernobog brings evil luck and stands for principles of dark, evil, and chaos.

-Chernobog controls acquiring and understanding of the material world, and importance of reason, logic and egoism.
+Chernobog controls acquiring and understanding of the material world, and the importance of reason, logic, and egoism.
 He also observes how ancient wisdom is spread across other worlds and realities beyond ours.

-Chernobog was once punished and escaped from his world into the dark worlds, because he broke the great Heavenly Laws.
-He let ancient sacred knowledge to be spread to lower worlds.
+Chernobog was once punished and escaped from his world into the dark worlds because he broke the great Heavenly Laws.
+He let ancient sacred knowledge be spread to lower worlds.

 Chernobog and Belobog apparently have different agendas.